sprekelerlab/Remme-Bergmann-2021/README.md

 The code was tested on macOS and Linux.
 Depending on whether MATLAB or Octave is used and whether macOS or Linux is used, some files have to be modified as described in the separate `Fig` folders.
+All code was last run with Octave 6.3.0, GSL 2.7 and NEURON 7.8.1.